-Smith was chosen as architect of Lakeside Hospital, which opened in 1898.
+Smith was chosen as architect of Lakeside Hospital, which opened in 1898 (see UNIVERSITY HOSPITALS).
 Consisting of a group of separate administrative, ward, nurses' residence, and dispensary buildings, it was used until the hospital moved to UNIVERSITY CIRCLE in 1931.
-In 1900 Smith designed the Rose Bldg. on Prospect and E. 9th St.; in 1906-10 the new plant of White Sewing Machine Co. (later White Motor) on St. Clair; and in 1908-11 the new Plain Dealer Bldg. on Superior (Cleveland Public Library Business & Science Annex) to harmonize with the Group Plan buildings.
+In 1900 Smith designed the Rose Bldg. on Prospect and E. 9th St.; in 1906-10 the new plant of White Sewing Machine Co. (see WHITE CONSOLIDATED INDUSTRIES) (later WHITE MOTOR CORP.) on St. Clair; and in 1908-11 the new PLAIN DEALER Bldg. on Superior (now the CLEVELAND PUBLIC LIBRARY Business & Science Annex) to harmonize with the Group Plan buildings.
 Smith retired in 1918.

 Smith married Ruhamah Henkle in the early 1870s.
 They had 4 children: Eugene, Dudley, Ruhamah G., and Dorothy.
 He died in Bethlehem, Pa., and was buried there.